-Cost: Remember, the Met Museum is 'pay-what-you-wish', meaning you have to pay something, but the amount is entirely up to you.
+Cost: Remember, the Met Museum is 'pay-what-you-wish' for residents of New York City, meaning you have to pay something, but the amount is entirely up to you.
 I usually pay between \$1-\$5.

 Directions from inside the museum to the galleries for questions 1-3: